Deep-Symmetry/beat-link/README.md

 > If enough people jump on board, we may even be able to get a newer
 > CDJ to experiment with, although that's an unlikely stretch goal.
 > :grinning:

+## Building the source

+In addition to the the dependencies mentioned in [Installing](#installing) you need to run the the `jrpcgen` tool (which is another part of the Remote Tea project) for generating Java classes to implement the ONC RPC specifications found in `src/main/rpc`.
+(These are used for communicating with the NFS servers in CDJs.)
+The Maven project does this automatically using a `jrpcgen` plugin.

+So even though it used to be somewhat practical to download and build everything by hand, realistically today Maven is the only realistic approach.

 ## License